rtibi/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 #### Sub Task 4: Deploying a Supporting SQL Server

-1. From the Azure Stack Admin Portal, click **+ New, Compute, Free SQL Server License: SQL Server 2017 Developer on Windows Server 2016**, and then click **Create**.
+1. From the Azure Stack Admin Portal, click **+ New, Compute, Free SQL Server License: SQL Server 2017 Developer on Windows Server 2016**, and then click **Create**

     ![The previously mention selections are selected in the Azure Stack Admin Portal.](images/Hands-onlabstep-by-step-AzureStackimages/media/image31.png "Azure Stack Admin Portal")